zama-ai/fhevm/docs/guides/decrypt.md

 function getParamsUint256(uint256 requestID) internal;
 ```

-For example, see this snippet where we add two `uint`s during the request call, to make them available later during the callback:
+For example, see this snippet where we add two `uint256`s during the request call, to make them available later during the callback:

 ```solidity
 pragma solidity ^0.8.25;